eugnsp/library/data_structures_and_algorithms/lists.md

 ## Doubly linked lists

 > A doubly linked list contains nodes which have a data field, and `next` and `prev` fields, which point to the next and to the previous nodes in the list, respectively.
+In the C++ Standard library a doubly linked list is implemented in [`std::list`](../cpp/std_library.md#stdlist) class template.

 :link: